In this lesson we will:

-Kafka is a distributed data streaming platform which allows you to publish and consume data with high performance, scalability and reliability.
+Apache Kafka is a data streaming platform which allows you to publish, distribute and consume streams of data with high performance, scalability and reliability.

-An example use case for Kafka might be a server calculating the latest prices of stocks on a stock exchange, and distributing the price updates to thousands of mobile clients in real time.
-Kafka is the messaging technology commonly used to fulfill streaming data use cases such as this where speed, scalability and reliability are essential.
+An example use case for Kafka might be distributing the latest prices of stocks on a stock exchange to thousands of mobile application clients in real time.
+Kafka provides the data exchange and messaging capability for use cases like this where speed, scalability and reliability are essential.

-For those who are familiar with messaging technology, Kafka can be thought of in a similar way to traditional message brokers such as Tibco products or RabbitMQ.
-However, Kafka is also much more scalable and performant and there are some important architectural evolutions over previous generations of this technology which we hope to bring to life in these lessons.
+For those familiar, Kafka can be thought of as an evolution of traditional message brokers such as Tibco Rendezvous, IBM MQ or RabbitMQ.
+However, Kafka is much more scalable and performant than previous generations of messaging technology, and has some important architectural evolutions which we will cover in this course.

-Kafka is very widely deployed and is by far the leading platform for data integration in use in industry today.
-It is therefore an important area of knowledge for aspiring Data Engineers whichever area of the stack you are working in.
+Kafka is very widely deployed and is by far the leading platform for streaming data integration in use in industry today.
+It is therefore an important area of knowledge for aspiring Data Engineers looking to build modern real-time data platforms.

-Though Kafka can be used in many Data integration scenarios, some of the most common use cases for it include:
+Though Kafka can be used for many diverse data requirements, some of the most common use cases include:

-- Real Time Streaming e.g. Streaming real time updates from server processes to web or mobile client applications;
+- Real Time Streaming - e.g. Streaming real time data from server processes to web or mobile client applications;

 - ETL - e.g. Taking data from a source to a destination data repository such as from your application into your Data Lake or Data Warehouse;